RahulKumar-9389/JagdeepSinghPortfolio/README.md

 - **CSS / SCSS** - For styling the application with modular and maintainable code.
 - **React Router** (optional) - Used for navigating between different sections or pages.
 - **React Icons** - A library to easily include SVG icons in the app.
-- **Axios** (optional) - For handling API requests if the site includes dynamic data fetching.
 - **FontAwesome / Custom Fonts** (optional) - For typography and iconography.
 - **React Spring** or **Framer Motion** (optional) - For animations.

-## Installation Instructions

-Follow these instructions to install and run the project locally:

-### 1. Clone the repository: